What is this guide about?

 Frequently Asked Questions

-What is incident management software?
+What is incident reporting software?

-Incident management software allows an employee or employer to track and manage incidents, hazards and near misses with the use of technology.
+Incident reporting software allows an employee or employer to track and manage incidents, hazards and near misses with the use of technology.
 This technology allows for systemic tracking, resulting in a concise and accurate management of incidents.
 The benefit of incident reporting through a software is the ability to report on incidents in realtime, which allows you to avoid unnecessary delays and track the process every step of the way.

 What is accident reporting software?

 Accident reporting software is much the same as incident management/reporting software.
 The difference between an incident and accident lies in the severity of an event.
 Incidents can refer to any event, good or bad, big or small, intentional or unintentional.
 With accidents, the event must be caused by error or chance.
 It is a bad event that usually results in some sort of damage or injury.
 For example, some equipment on a site malfunctions and injures an employee.

 What is hazard management software?